Why Enroll in Kinesiology at MSU?

 To be considered for regular admission, applicants must demonstrate:

-- A two-page professional goals statement in which you describe your interest and aptitude in one or more of the concentrations offered in the master's degree program and specify the faculty member(s) that you prefer as your mentor(s).
+- A two-page professional goals statement in which you describe your interest and aptitude in one or more of the concentrations offered in the doctoral program, state your research interests, and specify the faculty member(s) that you prefer as your mentor(s).
 Your response to the personal statement field (Item #22) on the Application for Graduate Study is not sufficient.
 The Department of Kinesiology requires a separate two-page statement.

-A student who does not satisfy the requirements for regular admission may be considered for provisional admission with approval of the Dean.
+A student who does not satisfy the requirements for regular admission may be considered for provisional admission with approval of the Dean of College of Education.
 If accepted, the conditions of provisional admission (e.g., academic performance, completion of designated courses) will be specified in the student's letter of acceptance.
 Provisional status will be removed when the student has successfully fulfilled those conditions.

 Interviews are required for applicants to the master's degree concentration in athletic training, and are recommended for other prospective master's degree students.
 All prospective students are welcome to visit with department faculty and students.